lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 ### 7. Add API calls & transform data in the react component

-- bit of refactoring, renaming (rename to Timeline.jsx)
 - add API calls (ensure Wagtail API is configured)
 - transform data and pass in to the react timeline component
 - remember to keep the 'mocked' value in the index.jsx file for quick hot loading development